Skip to main content

 Application Process and Deadlines

-Applications are accepted once each academic year.
-The next admissions cycle is for Fall 2025, with classes beginning in mid-August—general requirements for admission to the University of Arizona on the website of the Department of Geosciences.
+Applications are accepted once each academic year to the degree programs (the certificate is twice per year).
+The next admissions cycle is for Fall 2026, with classes beginning in mid-August—general requirements for admission to the University of Arizona are on the website of the Department of Geosciences.

 • Submit an Application to the U of A Graduate College.
-You must apply online (see instructions below) with the Graduate College, send them your official test scores, and pay your application fee to them.
+You must apply online (see instructions below) with the Graduate College, send them your official test scores (if required), and pay your application fee to them.

 How to apply to grad college: